searxng/searxng/searx/infopage/en/search-syntax.md

 # Search syntax

-SearXNG allows you to modify the default categories, engines and search language via the search query.
+MAGI allows you to modify the default categories, engines and search language via the search query.

 Prefix `!` to set category and engine names.